minprog/app-studio/30 Android/00 Projects/10 Projects.md

     - [Essential design principles](https://developer.apple.com/videos/play/design/802/)
 - Learn about Android:
     - [Firebase](/android/firebase) for making "online" apps
-- Choose one of these to implement in your final app:
+- Choose one of these to implement in your final app: (TODO)
     - [Sound effects]()
     - [Camera]()
     - [Text-to-speech]()